-This month we’re excited to be featuring the work of Knoxville’s
+This January we’re excited to be featuring the work of Knoxville’s

 If you’re a local artist who’s interested in displaying your art in the gallery, please reach out to Courtney, firstname.lastname@example.org, to inquire about exhibiting your work.